-Any queries regarding these returns should be directed to the Electoral officer 03 941 8581 or email@example.com.
+Any queries regarding these returns should be directed to the Electoral Officer Jo Daly on 03 941 8581 or firstname.lastname@example.org

 Candidates have campaign expenditure limits and are required to file a return to the electoral officer after the election.

-Campaign expenditure is all expenses relating to the campaign from the period three months before election day, for example all expenditure from 8 July 2016 to 8 October 2016 plus any apportioned costs of any election campaigning before 8 July 2016 (refer to section 112 of the Local Electoral Act 2001).
+Campaign expenditure is all expenses relating to the campaign from the period three months before election day, plus any apportioned costs of any election campaigning that started before the three-month period.
+(Refer to section 112 of the Local Electoral Act 2001(external link).)

 The relevant sections of the Local Electoral Act 2001 on election expenses are available in the Candidate Information Booklet.
 Please note: